-A 2016 Brookings survey of private sector Fed watchers and academics gave poor grades to the Fed for its communications efforts.19 Only 34% state that they have a very clear or mostly clear understanding of the Fed's policy reaction function.
-The most popular forms of communication are the meeting statements, chair speeches, and post-meeting press conferences which over half of respondents find useful/extremely useful.
+A 2016 Brookings survey of private-sector Fed watchers and academics gave poor grades to the Fed for its communications efforts.
+24 Only 34 percent state that they have a very clear or mostly clear understanding of the Fed's policy reaction function.
+The most popular forms of communication are the meeting statements, chair speeches, and post-meeting press conferences, which over half of respondents find useful/extremely useful.
 By contrast, only 24 percent find speeches by Reserve Bank presidents useful/extremely useful.
-64% want the presidents to speak less.
-Instead, 51% want the chair to speak more.
+Sixty-four percent want the presidents to speak less.
+Instead, 51 percent want the chair to speak more.
 The message seems clear: Have the chair take more charge of communications.
 The 2019 change to have eight rather than four press conferences per year is a step in the right direction.
-The chair should understand the 19 people's thinking and the power structure better than anyone.
-A central part of the chair's job should be to communicate the Fed's policy reaction function to the world in a way that markets understand in order to retain policy flexibility.
-One problem in doing so is the rotation of Reserve Bank presidents on the FOMC.
+The chair should understand the 19people's thinking and the power structure better than anyone.
+A central part of the chair's job should be to communicate the Fed's policy reaction function to the world in a way that the public understands, in order to retain policy flexibility.
+One problem in doing so is the large number of policymakers and the rotation of Reserve Bank presidents on the FOMC.
 With four presidents rotating out and four new ones rotating in each year, the FOMC does not have a stable policy reaction function.
 This makes the chair's job of trying to convey the FOMC's overall policy reaction function even harder.